 Fig. 89.
 Lady's-slipper (Cypripedium),-leaves alternate.
 Fig. 90.
 Synandra,-leaves opposite.

-fasciculate.

 Fig. 91.
 Larch (Larix Americana),-leaves fasciculate.
 Fig. 92.
 Indian Cucumber (Medeola),-leaves whorled.

-50. In the Maple, Lilac, Phlox, and in this figure of the Synandra (90), a wild western plant, the leaves are opposite that is, two opposite ones stand at each joint.
-The Meadow Lily, and this Medeola (Fig. 92) of the New England woods have whorled or verticillate leaves; that is, several in a circle at each joint.
-Again, look at this Larch (Fig. 91), the Pines, &c., whose leaves, gathered in little tufts or bundles, are ous modes, which are described in the Class
+50. In the Maple, Lilac, Phlox, and in this figure of the Synandra (90), a wild western plant, the leaves are opposite; that is, two opposite ones stand at each joint.
+The Meadow Lily, and this Medeola (Fig. 92) of the New England woods, have whorled or verticillate leaves; that is, several in a circle at each joint.
+Again, look at this Larch (Fig. 91), the Pines, &c., whose leaves, gathered in little tufts or bundles, are fasciculate.